 If anxiety disorders continue on without treatment, a bevy of horrible consequences can develop.
 An individual who struggles with anxiety can find it challenging (if not impossible) to uphold a quality work performance, which can lend itself to unemployment and financial strife – both of which can exacerbate anxiety.
 Anxiety disorders can stop an individual from engaging with others, causing him or her to fail to have a social life.
 A lack of support from others can be devastating to an individual, and can cause him or her to become more likely to begin abusing substances and suffering from other mental health conditions.
 Thankfully, with the appropriate care, individuals who battle anxiety disorders can learn how to cope with their symptoms and begin living lives that promote health, happiness, and peace.

 When looking for anxiety treatment, you or your loved one may have been searching broadly for “anxiety treatment centers near me?”
 In Philadelphia, there is one clear choice.
-Belmont Behavioral Hospital is a 147-bed psychiatric treatment center that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric issues, substance use, and co-occurring mental health problems.
+Belmont Behavioral Health System is a psychiatric treatment center that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric issues, substance use, and co-occurring mental health problems.
 Each year, we care for approximately 3500 individuals in our inpatient treatment center alone.

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.

-Treatment at Belmont Behavioral Hospital, a hospital for anxiety treatment in Philadelphia, is based on a foundation of individualized care.
+Treatment at Belmont Behavioral Health System, a hospital for anxiety treatment in Philadelphia, is based on a foundation of individualized care.
 We recognize that each person who comes to heal with us brings a unique set of strengths, needs, and treatment goals.
 We are committed to developing care plans that are tailored for each person who struggles with anxiety.
 At our hospital, no two treatment plans are the same, and our treatment is so successful that 92% of inpatients are discharged home, instead of to other levels of care, after treatment has ended.

 Our treatment center offers a wide range of interventions across various levels of care.
 These interventions include the following: